glo26/bdev.ai/README.md

 ![alt text](https://github.com/glo26/bdev.ai/blob/main/Bdev.ai%20-%20Github.png?raw=true)

---

 Make your LinkedIn outreach super personalized and secure a higher conversion rate by installing our chrome extension here: (link coming soon, exclusive to in-person demo at HF0 San Francisco Bay Area).

 Make your email outreach super personalized and secure a higher conversion rate by integrating your CRM with our portal here: https://main.d300aqqkb34ew1.amplifyapp.com/

---

 Contact hello@bdev.ai for more information about our project.
-Thanks! -Founding team, Bdev.ai 🪄
+Thanks! -The Bladerunners 🪄 --

---
+# "The journey of a thousand miles begins with one step."

 For the longest time in history, the flow of sales have been the same.
 With the rise of Bladerunner team, we are restoring the fun and adventures back into the sales process--invigorating a high morale within sales teams all around the world working in the B2B SaaS vertical!